Jacobpbrooker/resume_website/_posts/2021-10-04-fitness-program-generator.md

 title:  "Fitness Program Generator in C++"
 date:   2021-10-07 15:43:03 -0400
 categories: jekyll update
-post_description: This is a program made to create a custom fitness program, includes specific muscle targets and avoidence.
+post_description: This is a program made to create a custom fitness program, includes specific muscle targets and avoidance.
 This program was written using Object Oriented C++.
 ---
 With the rise of COVID, one of the lifestyle changes I miss the most was heading to the gym for a workout.
 While waiting patiently for the return to normalcy, I decided to make an application that would create a weekly workout routine based on certain muscle selections.